r-lib/styler/README.md

 If this is not flexible enough for you, you can implement your own style guide, as explained in the corresponding [vignette](https://styler.r-lib.org/articles/customizing_styler.html).

-**caching**

-In styler 1.1.1,9004, caching was introduced, which makes repeated styling almost instantaneous.
-By default, it’s enabled, but you need to have the `R.cache` package installed.
-At first use, `R.cache` will ask you to let it create a permanent cache on your file system that styler will use.
-This is needed if you want to cache across R sessions and not just within.
-The cache is specific to a version of styler by default, because different versions potentially format code differently.
-See `?styler::cache_info()` for more details on how to configure caching.

 ## Adaption of styler